“I sound awful. I’m a horrible player.”

 You could engage in Negative Self-Talk by telling yourself that you’ll never get it, it’s too hard, you’ve tried everything, and “Oh well, what’s the point, I don’t care anymore…”

 OR you could use Constructive Awareness.
 You would take a moment, pause what you’re doing, and give yourself a quiet 1-2 minutes to consider what’s preventing you from nailing this passage.
-If you’re feeling anxious, you’d calm down with a breathing exercise.
+If you’re feeling anxious, you would use a breathing exercise to calm down.
 Then you’d objectively assess what the problem is.
 You would focus your energy on determining what tools you could use to improve the passage with the time you have, rather than becoming exasperated.

 The best part is that Constructive Awareness consistently enables greater improvement in the practice room and better performances than Negative Self-Talk.